At Tattingstone CEVC Primary School science is taught through a two year rolling programme.

 Enabling children to learn another language can enhance their understanding of their own culture, foster positive perceptions of other cultures and lead to an improved, shared understanding and appreciation of others.
 The natural links between languages and other areas of the curriculum help enhance the teaching and learning experience while embedding an international ethos.
 Our aim is to provide pupils with a foundation for future learning through encounters with language through discrete language learning.
 All classes in KS2 receive an hour of French teaching each week and we try to integrate languages through other curriculum areas, everyday conversation and displays around the school.

-Our swimming data for Spring 2017 is that the following % of children achieved:-
+Our swimming data for Spring 2019 (Year 6 pupils in the Summer term 2020) is that the following % of children achieved:-

 Well done to all children involved.